aquare11e/catalog-rest/README.md

 # Catalog application

+Functional requirements:
+> The catalog consists of sections. </br>
+> Section may contain other sections and products. </br>
+> The product must be in only one section.

 Catalog is a sample REST application created using Spring stack (Framework, Boot, Data, Security, etc), PostgreSQL, FlyWay, Orika and OpenAPI.

 To run the application you need: